 - Lack of supervision – this is the parents’, caretakers’, or guardians’ job, and they must supervise their children at all times.

-- Lack of maintenance – a program of systematic preventative maintenance must be in place.
+- Lack of maintenance – a program of routine preventative maintenance must be in place.

-- Crush, shearing, and sharp edge hazards – routine inspections are mandatory for this on a daily basis.
+- Crush, shearing, and sharp edge hazards – routine inspections are mandatory for this daily.

-- Platforms with no guardrails – guardrails are needed for children who do not have the best balancing skills yet.
+- Platforms with no guardrails are needed for children who do not have the best balancing skills yet.
 Again, parents keep this in mind when supervising.

 - Equipment not recommended for public playgrounds – according to the Consumer Product Safety Commission (CPSC) – heavy swings, multiple occupancy swings, and ropes are not recommended.

-Parents need to keep a close lookout for their children when going to a Playground.
+Parents must look closely for their children when going to a Playground.
 The following is a checklist of things you should take notice of, according to the Consumer Product Safety Commission (CPSC):

 - Check that protective surfacing extends at least 6 feet in all directions from play equipment.
 For swings, be sure surfacing extends, in back and front, twice the height of the suspending bar.